fbreitwieser/krakenuniq/README.md

 ## Database building

-There are two requirements for building databases:
+Note that KrakenUniq natively supports Kraken 1 databases (however not Kraken 2).

+For building a custom database, there are three requirements:

 1. Sequence files (FASTA format)
 2. Mapping files (tab separated format, `sequence header<tab>taxID`
 3. NCBI taxonomy files (though a custom taoxnomies may be used, too)

-All necessary files may be downloaded using `krakenuniq-download`.
-Please find some examples below on how to download different sequence sets:
+`krakenuniq-download` supports a variety of data sources to download the taxonomy, sequence and mapping files.
+Please find examples below on how to download different sequence sets:

 ```
 ## All complete bacterial and archaeal genomes genomes in RefSeq using 10 threads, and masking low-complexity sequences in the genomes